Fast, Reliable Load Calculations

 Inspectors want documentation

-AHJs increasingly require a formal calculation before approving heat pump or EV charger installations on existing services.
+Authorities Having Jurisdiction (AHJs) increasingly require a formal calculation before approving heat pump or EV charger installations on existing services.
 A verbal assurance isn't enough.

 02